BitcoinDesign/Guide/guide/onboarding/introduction.md

 # Onboarding

-Effective onboarding can make or break someone’s first bitcoin experience.
-Therefore, it is important to identify your target audience when building wallet-products and design specifically with that audience in mind.
+Onboarding, the first use, can make or break someone’s experience of a product.
+Therefore it is important to identify your target audience and design specifically with its context, expectations, and needs in mind.

 Some new users bring years of traditional financial experience to bitcoin.
 They have bank accounts, debit cards, and ingrained ideas about what money is.
 This makes them tricky to onboard, as they might assume that the patterns and habits from prior experience will apply.
 Convincing them to use a different financial system might be better in the product.